Form Your Own Limited Liability Company

 The process itself is simple, too.
 Most states have fill-in-the-blank forms and instructions that can be downloaded.
-Some states even let you prepare and file articles online at the state filing website, which means you can create your LLC in a matter of minutes.
+Many states even let you prepare and file articles online at the state filing website, which means you can create your LLC in a matter of minutes.
 LLC filing offices increasingly allow owners to send them email questions, too.
 We alert you to situations throughout this book when a lawyer’s advice will be useful and include a discussion in Chapter 8 on how to find and work cost-effectively with an experienced business lawyer.

 6. Does My LLC Need an Operating Agreement?

 Although most states’ LLC laws don’t require a written operating agreement, don’t even consider starting an LLC without one.
 An operating agreement is necessary because it:

 • sets out rules that govern how profits and losses will be split up, how major business decisions will be made, and the procedures for handling the departure and addition of members

 • keeps your LLC from being governed by the default rules in your state’s LLC laws, which might not be to your benefit, and

 • helps ensure that courts will respect your personal liability protection, because it shows that you have been conscientious about organizing your LLC.

 In Chapters 5 and 6, you’ll learn how to create an operating agreement.